“It is of great importance, when we begin to practice prayer,

 Here’s the good news.
 The answer to both questions, is here and now.
 Pray, here and now.
 Live, here and now.

 Have you been distracted?
 Begin again.
 Have you been frightened?
 Begin again.
 We all have been.
 This doesn’t make us failures, this makes us aware of mercy and the path it blazes fiercely before us.
-It makes us brave.
+It could make us brave.

 “In Your light, we will see light.” —Psalm 36:10